MDBox/ksp-deepengine/README.md

 * KSP Plugin - A plugin for KSP that will read and transmit game state to a python library.
 * Notebooks and Challenges - Challenges are a set of goals/objectives you want your network to achieve.
-* Agents - An agent is a provided network that can be used and modified.
+* Agents - An agent is a provided network that can be used to get started.
+As the project grows more agents will be added.

 ## Getting Started
 The first step is to clone this repo.